w3c/wai-arrm/content/front-end.md

 ## Tasks to get started

-Below is a list of tasks for front-end developers to get started making your work more accessible to disabled people.
+Below is a list of tasks for Front-End Developers to get started making your work more accessible to disabled people.
 If these tasks aren't met, your code can create barriers to users with disabilities.

 You can also get the full list of [Tasks Involved in Accessibility as a web page](/planning/arrm/tasks/) with other roles, or download the [CSV file]({{ "/content-assets/wai-arrm/arrm-all-tasks.csv" | relative_url }}).